SCOTT-HAMILTON/Trollslate/README.md

  - French 100%
  - English 100%
  - German 100%

 The app is very little, it shouldn't take you more than 10 minutes to add translations to your native language.
 There are two ways to do so.
+Once you're done with your translations, fork the project and open a Pull Request.

 ### With Android Studio (easiest)
  - Open the string res file (`app/src/main/res/values/strings.xml`)
- - Click on open "Open editor"
+ - Click on open `Open editor`
  - Click on the Earth Icon (`Add Locale` button)
  - Select a language
  - Fill in the translations